Skip to main content

 Virtual Entities

 Virtual entities don't represent any database table.
 Instead, they dynamically resolve to an SQL query (or an aggregation in MongoDB), allowing to map any kind of results onto an entity.
 Such entities are meant for read purposes, they don't have a primary key and therefore cannot be tracked for changes.
-In a way they are similar to (currently unsupported) database views, and you can use them to proxy your native views already.

 Virtual entities can contain scalar properties as well as to-one relations (M:1 and 1:1 owners).
 Such relations are always populated via select-in strategy.